Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we derived an analytical model to predict the \gls{tke} and the normal turbulent stress and validated the results against \acrlongpl{les} and wind tunnel measurements.
 It is grounded in the analysis of turbulence transport equation budgets, classical approximations commonly used in eddy-viscosity \gls{rans} closures, and additional simplifications leading to a tractable analytical formulation.
-To our knowledge, this is the first physics-based analytical model for wake-added turbulence in wind turbine wakes that accounts for non-symmetry caused by the inflow boundary-layer shear.
 The derivation achieved several intermediate results.
 Firstly, we formulated a simplified transport equation for wake-added \gls{tke}, which supports initial assumptions and can be used directly due to its low computational cost.
 From this equation, we then use far-wake assumptions to obtain an analytical model for wake-added \gls{tke} by applying a self-similarity hypothesis for the advection term and a budget-based simplification of the diffusion term.
-We then applied the same methodology to the \up{} transport equation, resulting in a final model structurally similar to the \gls{tke} model.
-This physics-based model can replace empirical turbulence models in analytical wind farm solvers.
-Its reliance on physical principles and its ability to incorporate inflow shear make it a powerful predictive tool.
-Future work will focus on parameter estimation and exploring wake superposition effects.
-Longer-term goals include extending the model to farm-scale wake predictions and accounting for atmospheric stability.
+We then applied the same methodology to the $\up{}_w$ transport equation, resulting in a final model structurally similar to the \gls{tke} model.
+This model can replace empirical turbulence models in analytical wind farm solvers.
+Its reliance on physical principles and its ability to incorporate inflow shear make it a powerful predictive tool. \tr{Future work will focus on extending the model to farm-scale wake predictions and the inclusion of atmospheric stability. \revTwo{Finally, it is worth noting that the wake recovery rate is expected to depend on the local level of turbulence rather than the inflow value~\citep{Pedersen2022}.
+Accounting for this can be achieved in future work by coupling a wake velocity model with the turbulence model developed in this study via an iterative approach.} }

-\textbf{Acknowledgements: }We sincerely thank Ms. J.K.
-Zunder for her meticulous proofreading of the manuscript.